 This detail is important because “customers identify at the national level, and marketers need to remember that every country has its own local laws, cultural norms, forms of currency and payment, and unique business practices,” explains Nataly Kelly, a writer for the Harvard Business Review.
 See more about this in the next section.

 2. Work With a Local Professional

-The best way to know what marketing techniques and tactics appeal most to this new demographic is to work with an expert.
+The best way to know what marketing techniques and tactics appeal most to your new demographic is to work with an expert.
 If you don’t want to bring someone new on as full-time staff, hire a contract employee that works only on this particular project.
 Tasks for this person might include:

 - Brainstorming: What social platforms and marketing opportunities have worked with this population in the past?
 While Facebook is popular in the US, the country you’re expanding into may have their own version that allows you to reach more people.

 - Language/culture: What type of verbiage is most common for advertising in these areas?
 Does it differ from region to region?
 What slang or potentially offensive terms should you be aware of and avoid?
-Will any aspect of your current branding come off as offensive, spammy or strange?
+Will any aspect of your current branding come off as offensive, spammy, or strange?